EU delays Macedonia and Albania talks

 Ivanov's office argued in a statement that the agreement was unconstitutional.

-Macedonian lawmakers voted 69-0 to ratify the agreement, which required a simple majority of least 61 deputies.
+Macedonian lawmakers voted 69-0 to ratify the agreement.

 The opposition nationalist, centre-right VMRO-DPMNE party boycotted the vote.
 Ivanov is an ally of the party.